anishathalye/dotbot/CONTRIBUTING.md

 Contributing
 ============

-All kinds contributions to Dotbot are greatly appreciated.
+All kinds of contributions to Dotbot are greatly appreciated.
 For someone unfamiliar with the code base, the most efficient way to contribute is usually to submit a [feature request](#feature-requests) or [bug report](#bug-reports).
 If you want to dive into the source code, you can submit a [patch](#patches) as